Patents and copyrights:

-Straight away: anyone who's mentally/personally engaged with what they do, and especially if s/he works "hands on", is very likely to be making progress on innovations every day.
-Most of this creativity gets passed around on a person-to-person basis at best --as is the case in an astronomy and telescope making e-correspondence group I belong to --with little or no thought given to patents and profits.
-However, considerable effort is expended on show-and-tell efforts, in hopes that others will pay us the sincere compliment of "stealing" our ideas, completed devices and methods :-)
+Straight away: anyone who is mentally/personally engaged with what they do, and especially if s/he works "hands on", is very likely to be making progress on many innovations.
+Most of this creativity gets informally passed around on a person-to-person basis at best --as is the case in an astronomy and telescope making e-correspondence group I belong to --with little or no thought given to patents and profits.
+However, we expend considerable effort on show-and-tell, in hopes that others will pay us the sincere compliment of "stealing" our ideas, devices and methods :-)

 * Let's get some heresy out of the way here.
-Inventions, like any kind of "change", travel or "growth" (in the broadest senses) --are not inherently "good things".
-Much as we appreciate the access we've gained to other places, knowledge and the supreme convenience/ease of (say) word processing and data handling ---ways of life, occupations, entire communities might be uprooted or obsoleted or "outsourced", thanks to inventions providing the obtuse capitalist owner class an opportunity to do so.
+Inventions, like any kind of "change", travel or "growth" (and in their broadest senses) --are not inherently "good things".
+Much as we appreciate the access we've gained to other places, knowledge and the supreme convenience/ease of (say) word processing and data handling ---ways of life, occupations, entire communities get uprooted, obsoleted or "outsourced", thanks to inventions providing the obtuse capitalist owner class the opportunity to do so.

-The above thoughts are, of course, a very hard sell --especially
+The above thoughts are, of course, a very hard sell, especially in

-in a society in such dire need of fundamental changes --!-- but again:
+a society in such dire need of fundamental changes --!-- but again: change

 * I find the differences between patents and copyrights amazing.